JimBenna/Academy-Caldera/README.md

 it simulates a full ransomware attack.

-:warning This is for educational purposes
+:warning: This is for educational purposes